Annular cutter: Re-sharpening

-HSS annular cutter can be easily re-sharpened on a grinding machine and can be re-used for drilling.
+HSS annular cutter can be easily re-sharpened on a grinding machine and can be reused for drilling.
 Re-grinding can be done until the desired cutting length is available on the annular cutter.

 Types

-The types of core drills are categorized by the material used to manufacture them: Primarily a metal core drill is made from High Speed Steel and Tungsten Carbide Tips.
+The types of core drills are categorized by the material used to manufacture them: Primarily a metal core drill is made from High-Speed Steel and Tungsten Carbide Tips.
 So commercially the types of core drills are HSS core drills and TCT core drills.

 High-speed steel (HSS)

 HSS core drills are made from high-speed steel material.
-These are most popular core drills or annular cutters in market.
-HSS core drills are cheaper for smaller diameter i.e. 40 mm.
+These are the most popular core drills or annular cutters in the market.
+HSS core drills are cheaper for smaller diameters i.e. 40 mm.
 The HSS core drill, unlike the TCT core drills, has the ability to re-sharpen.
-HSS core drills re-sharpened and used until the desirable length is remaining.
-HSS core drills have longer service life, high heat resistance: the characteristics of HSS core drills is that drilling with these core drills can be done without the use of excessive force.
+HSS core drills are re-sharpened and used until the desirable length is remaining.
+HSS core drills have a longer service life, and high heat resistance: the characteristic of HSS core drills is that drilling with these core drills can be done without the use of excessive force.

 Standard

 The HSS Standard core drills are made from M2 steel.
-These core drills are one of the most popular core drills in western countries due to its cost and resharpening advantage.
+These core drills are one of the most popular core drills in Western countries due to their cost and resharpening advantage.
 The Standard HSS core drills are used to drill Mild and Structural steel, Aluminium, Stainless steel of lower BHN., etc.

 Cobalt

 The HSS Cobalt are core drills made from M42 Steel.
 These core drills have 8% Cobalt in HSS.
 These core drills are harder than the Standard HSS core drills which gives better performance to drill harder material.
-A high percentage of Cobalt in HSS makes it faster, stronger and durable.
+A high percentage of Cobalt in HSS makes it faster, stronger, and durable.
 Cobalt HSS core drills are used to drill materials like Structural Steel, Stainless Steel, Cast iron, etc.